 The images showed an analog radio available for $10 per day and a digital $18-a-day version with many preset buttons that looked nice but would not help the participants hear more content.

-3. Color Psychology Can Shape the Characteristics People Use to Identify a Brand
+3. Colors Can Shape the Characteristics People Use to Identify a Brand

 Do you want to increase the likelihood of people associating your brand with particular desirable attributes?
 Boosting those chances may involve choosing the right colors.